andrew-dsi/andrew-dsi.github.io/_posts/2022-01-19-enhancing-targeting-accuracy.md

 tags: [Customer Targeting, Machine Learning, Classification, Python]
 ---

-Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
-However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
-Let's use ML to try and solve this!
+Our client, a grocery retailer, wants to utilise Machine Learning to reduce mailing costs, and improve ROI!

 # Table of contents